kdkleven/budge-it/README.md

 ## Description

-Budget tracker is a progressive web application that allows you to record transactions while online using MongoDB or offline using indexedDB.
+Budge-it tracker is a progressive web application that allows you to record transactions while online using MongoDB or offline using indexedDB.
 Transaction data recorded offline will sync with the online database as soon as a network connection is re-established.

 ## Table of Contents
 1. [Install Instructions](#install-instructions)